TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 :stopwatch: Reading time: 10 minutes.

 ## *Raw* and *Advanced* Rotary Encoders
 A *raw* **Rotary Encoder** is just the physical device itself.
 You can directly connect it to your microcontroller and work with it.
-This is what I am going to demonstrate here.
+The image shows an actual *raw* **Rotary Encoder** at the left side.
+Often, they are mounted to a simple breakout board like the one on the right side:

 <img src="images/rawRotaryEncoders.png" width="50%" height="50%" />